 Yi, one of the highest-ranking "sea turtles" - a colloquialism for Chinese returning from overseas - has a PhD in economics from the University of Illinois.
 He was also the head of the State Administration of Foreign Exchange (SAFE) from 2009 to 2016.

 With Yi's background and his reputation of being pro-reform, his nomination would be good news for foreign investors, Xie also said.

-Zhou, 70, who is China's longest-running central bank head, having taken the job in 2002, is expected to announce his retirement soon.
+Zhou, 70, who is China's longest-running central bank head, having taken the job in 2002, is expected to retire soon.

 Separately, Liu Kun, head of the budget office of parliament, was elected to be the new finance minister, replacing Xiao Jie.
 Liu was formerly a vice finance minister.

 Zhong Shan was re-elected as the commerce minister.
 He Lifeng was also re-elected as the head of NDRC.
-(Reporting by Shu Zhang and Christian Shepherd Additional reporting by Kevin Yao and Lusha Zhang Writing by Ryan Woo; Editing by Sam Holmes and Kim Coghill)
+(Reporting by Shu Zhang and Christian Shepherd Additional reporting by Kevin Yao Writing by Ryan Woo; Editing by Sam Holmes and Kim Coghill)